SammyK/FacebookQueryBuilder/README.md

 ## Obtaining An Access Token

 Most calls to Graph require an access token.
 There are three ways to obtain an access token.

+Access tokens are returned in the form of an `AccessToken` object.

 ### From A Redirect